imgproxy/imgproxy/docs/memory_usage_tweaks.md

 ### MALLOC_ARENA_MAX

-`libvips` uses GLib for memory management, and it brings GLib memory fragmentation issues to heavily multi-threaded programs. imgproxy is defenitely one of them.
+`libvips` uses GLib for memory management, and it brings GLib memory fragmentation issues to heavily multi-threaded programs. imgproxy is definitely one of them.
 First thing you can try if you noticed constantly growing RSS usage without Go's sys memory growth is set `MALLOC_ARENA_MAX`:

 ```
 MALLOC_ARENA_MAX=2 imgproxy
 ```

 This will reduce GLib memory appetites by reducing the number of malloc arenas that it can create.
-By default GLib creates one are per thread, and this would folow to a memory fragmentation.
+By default GLib creates one are per thread, and this would follow to a memory fragmentation.

 ### Using jemalloc